codewizard00/tech-blogs/backend/how_node_handle_so_many_requests.md

 And after know the output how it gives back to the accept queue or whereever i need to send the response i want to know that process in depth

 Each invocation of code has its own for res object, what takes the identity of which socket fd it belongs to.
+The res object is responsible to write the response to the correct socket fd in accept queue.

 What new i learn today